SiouxsieAsylum/Transcribo/client/.documentation/scratchpad.md

     - need to pull the image first (add to readme)
 - Add modal and button to refresh page if websocket closes
     - Material UI?
+- Speed up the connection to google somehow?
+Is the time the actual transcription or my processing of the stream?

 ====================================
 ## Env Problems that need solving: